tim-taylor/evobee/docs/evobee-config.md

  1. "n"
  2. generation number
  3. step number
- 4. stimulus ID (as defined by the first field of the vis-data
+ 4. stimulus ID (as defined by the first field of the corresponding entry in the vis-data array)
+ 5. number of plants with this flower marker point in this generation
+ 6. number of pollinated plants with this flower marker point at end of foraging phase in this generation
+ 7. number of plants in communal regions (non-refuges) with this flower marker point in this generation
+ 8. number of pollinated plants in communal regions (non-refuges)  with this flower marker point at end of foraging phase in this generation

 ### log-flags=p  (Logger::logPollinatorsInterPhaseSummary)